dapr/docs/daprdocs/content/en/operations/monitoring/metrics/metrics-overview.md

 To disable the metrics collection in the Dapr side cars running in a specific namespace:

-- Use the `metric` spec configuration.
+- Use the `metrics` spec configuration.
 - Set `enabled: false` to disable the metrics in the Dapr runtime.

 ```yaml